 Starting off the year with ambitious plans to become a better person is a widespread Western tradition.
 What are the most popular resolutions in Germany?
 And here's how the German language can help you deal with yours.

-There are a lot of clichés around the concept of New Year's resolutions Image: Armin Weigel/dpa/picture alliance
+There are a lot of cliches around the concept of New Year's resolutions Image: Armin Weigel/dpa/picture alliance

 Advertisement

-12 Germans' New Year's resolutions for 2020
+The top 12 New Year's resolutions for 2026 in Germany

 Image: Colourbox